SSusantAchary/AI_Resources/README.md

 ## LICENSE:
 Free

 ### ✍️Note: This is a work in progress 🚧   !!!
-Subscribe & will keep you updated.
+Follow & will keep you updated.
 Stay Tuned 😊
 Also Write on [![View on Medium](https://img.shields.io/badge/Medium-red?logo=medium)](https://medium.com/@acharysusant/)